 Marine Air Control Squadron 4 Detachment Bravo recently completed Marine Air Traffic Control Mobile Team training at the flight line here July 21.

-MARINE CORPS AIR STATION IWAKUNI, Japan -- Master Sgt.
+Master Sgt.
 Thomas E. Kopp, MACS- 4 Detachment B staff noncommissioned officer in charge, said one of the biggest reasons for this training is to shorten the response time during disaster relief operations like Operation Tomadachi.

 “When we have destruction like that, we can send teams to set up aircraft landing zones to get aircraft in and out to get support where it needs to go,” Kopp added.